This post is also available in: Nederlands

 🚘 PARKING – The centro storico is pretty much surrounded by streets where you can park your car.
 Just make sure you only park within the blue or white lines.

-7. Ostuni, one of the best places to visit in Puglia
+7. Ostuni – One of the best towns to visit in Puglia Italy

 The city of Ostuni can be spotted from far away.
 Towering over the Valle d’Itria it is known as the ‘White City’ (La Città Bianca in Italian) thanks to the white painted old town which crowns the very top of the city.